We think this interview from our January 2020 print edition is important to revisit.

 Journalist and activist Desmond Cole has been chronicling the struggle against racism in our city for years (see our 2017 interview with him here).
 His book ‘The Skin We’re In’ is required reading.
-We chatted with him ahead of its release this month.
+We chatted with him ahead of its release.

 Congrats on the book.
-How does it feel to have this baby out in the world?
+How does it feel to have it out in the world?

 It’s really surreal.
 I can’t lie.
 I’ve never written a book before, and it doesn’t feel real, but as I’ve started to read the reviews from people who have actually read the book, it’s starting to feel a bit more like a real thing.
 So it’s pretty wild.